Maljak10010111/PGD-attack/README.md

 }
 ```

-Experiments are run by calling main function:
+The PGD attack is executed by calling main function:
 ```sh
 python main_func.py --device=cuda --config=configs/config_pgd.json
 ```
+Comment or uncomment python scripts for the desired version of the PGD attack!